programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 As an alternative to the above installation instructions, you can install the Python 3 version of Anaconda, which can be downloaded [here](https://www.continuum.io/downloads).
 Anaconda comes with Flask, so if you go this route you will not need to install Flask using the pip package manager.

 If you're running into trouble installing Python, you may find [this Programming Historian article on installing Python](https://programminghistorian.org/lessons/introduction-and-installation) helpful.
+Note that the instructions in that tutorial are for installing Python 2—make sure you choose Python 3 when downloading installers from the Python website, since this tutoiral uses Python 3.

 If you don't have a preferred text editor, I recommend [BBEdit](https://www.barebones.com/products/bbedit/download.html) for OSX or [Notepad++](https://notepad-plus-plus.org/) for Windows.